Outcomes & Results

 2. Underestimating Retirement Costs

-Many New Zealanders don't accurately calculate how much money they'll need in retirement, often underestimating healthcare costs, longevity, and lifestyle expenses by 30-40%.
+Many New Zealanders don't accurately calculate how much money they'll need in retirement, often underestimating healthcare costs, longevity, and lifestyle expenses significantly.

 3. KiwiSaver Optimization Gaps

-While 85% of working Kiwis have KiwiSaver accounts, research shows most are in inappropriate fund types for their age and risk profile, potentially costing them tens of thousands in lost returns.
+The majority of working Kiwis have KiwiSaver accounts, but many may be in fund types that don't align well with their age and risk profile, potentially affecting their long-term returns.

 4. Procrastination & Avoidance